syncfusion/blazor-docs/src/navigations/treeview/template.md

 # Template

-The TreeView component allows you to customize the look of TreeView nodes using the `NodeTemplate` property.
+The Blazor TreeView component allows you to customize the look of TreeView nodes using the `NodeTemplate` property.

 The NodeTemplate tag is nested inside the TreeViewTemplates tag, where you can define the custom structure for TreeView.
 Inside the NodeTemplate tag, a generic type context property is used to access the tree node details.